Who pays interest taxes on joint bank accounts?

 For a traditional bank account with just one owner, the process is easy.

 If the interest paid exceeds $10 in a year, the bank issues a 1099-INT to the account holder.
-Then, the account holder reports that income on their income tax return.
+Then, the account holder reports that income on their income tax return, specifically on their individual tax return or own tax return.

 Unfortunately, things get more complicated when a bank account is jointly held with more than one person.